Updated September 4, 2014

 For further information, visit www.EastToledoCC.com or www.facebook.com/TheMainEventFestival.

-The Sandpiper boat will offer lighthouse cruises on Sunday, September 14 from 12:30 to 5:30 p.m.
+The Sandpiper boat will offer a lighthouse cruise on Sunday, September 14 from 12:30 to 5:30 p.m.

 Attendees will enjoy a five-hour trip downriver past the new Veteran’s Glass City Skyway Bridge, the busy port and out into Lake Erie to see Toledo’s unique Harbor Lighthouse and the remains of the historic Turtle Island Lighthouse.
 Bring a picnic if you wish.